 People can tell me everything that is true to them.
-When I put myself out there, I will find my tribe and path to reach my destination, and that eventually becomes my truth.
+When I put myself out there, I will find my tribe and my path to reach my destination, and that eventually becomes my truth.

 The end is the beginning

-it is fascinating that in ‘The Alchemist’, the boy found his treasure at the exact spot where he dreamt about it.
+It is fascinating that in ‘The Alchemist’, the boy found his treasure at the exact spot where he dreamt about it.